I don’t want to make you “younger”

 Let’s first parse out the idea of healthy movement and lifestyle from the deeper, more insidious issue here.
 Clearly, I support movement.
-I dedicate my life to encouraging people to move, be present, feel great, embrace life, take risks, try new things, play, learn, grow, challenge themselves – you know, LIVE.
-Wanting to move and be healthy and happy is awesome.
+I dedicate my life to encouraging people to move, be present, feel great, embrace life, take risks, play, learn, challenge themselves – you know, LIVE.
+Wanting to be healthy and happy is awesome.

 Why do women want to be “younger”?
 What does that mean?
 Where is that desire coming from, and how is it being fed?

 I asked myself this question recently: What does it mean to want to be “younger”?
 Younger than what?
 I’m 41, and I’ve wasted a lot of energy the past few years anxiously watching laugh lines no longer disappear when I’m done laughing, or seeing my hard-earned toned butt get lost under increasingly ‘stretchier’ skin.
 All my life people have told me what they notice and value by saying things to me like, “You don’t look [my age]; you look way younger” (and they mean it as a compliment).
 For 20 years I’ve heard that and thought, “Oh WHEW.
 Good!
 That’s good.”
 And now I’m thinking, Is it, though?
 What happens now?
 Now that my wrinkles and my grey hair and my ‘relaxed’ skin are part of how I look.
 If I don’t look “younger”, then what?

 It seems trivial, and in the face of most of the world’s problems it is of course.
 But women spend an exorbitant amount of time on this issue, and an even more money and energy chasing after this youthful ideal.
 For that reason alone it’s time we sat down and took a good, hard look at what this is about, what we’re doing, and how we can change our minds.